gabeklein/expressive-mvc/README.md

 }
 ```

 > By default, callbacks are run once for every key/value update, even if multiple happen at the same time.
-If you'd rather know when an event happens for *any* chosen key, squash will fire once for a given frame, with a list of keys updated.
+If you'd rather know when an event happens for *any* key, squash will fire once for a frame, with a list of keys updated.

 #### `state.on(key, callback, squash?, once?) => remove`

-Register a new listener on given key(s). `callback` will be fired when `state[key]` updates, or a synthetic event is sent.
+Register a new listener for given key(s). `callback` will be fired when `state[key]` updates, or a synthetic event is sent.

-The method also returns a callback; use to stop subscribing.
+The method also returns a callback; use it to stop subscribing.

 #### `state.once(key, callback, squash?) => cancel`